 museum staff

 managing director, michael clough With a career in environmental and non-traditional education spanning 25 years, Michael has been at the Museum since 2009 when he started as a volunteer raptor trainer.
-As Managing Director he oversees volunteers, social media and facilities needs and is the primary educator for the Museum's off-site and Mountainside programs.
+As Director of Operations and Programs he oversees volunteers, social media and facilities needs and is the primary educator for the Museum's off-site and Mountainside programs.

 office manager, kristine sweeterAmong many unofficial roles, Kristine serves as the hub for most Museum activities.
 She helps with grant writing and administration, program development, promotions and most importantly scheduling and billing for our over 250 presentations a year!
 As Director of the local Whitingham Free Library Kristine is also in a great position to provide a different viewpoint to our education activities and facilitate the Museum's relationship with libraries around the State.